SeaForeEx/coffee-chat-tracker/README.md

 **Prevention:**

-Always run `rm -rf client/.git` immediately after `npx create-next-app` when working in a monorepo (already included in Step 2).
+Always run `rm -rf client/.git` immediately after `npx create-next-app` when working in a monorepo.
 More generally, never run `git init` inside a folder that's already within a git repository unless you specifically intend to use submodules.

 **Note:** This only happens in monorepo setups where you combine frontend and backend in one repository.
 Separate repositories wouldn't have this issue.